cow-killer/dualsense-led-configurator/README.md

 ## How To Use
 1. Clone the repository, i.e. `git clone https://github.com/cow-killer/dualsense-led-configurator.git`
-2. Plug your DS in or connect it via Bluetooth, then take note of its MAC address (can be found in `sys/class/leds/`)
-3. Open `ds_led.py` with a text editor, and fill in the MAC address at or somewhere near line 16
-4. Save the file, then run the script as root: `sudo python ds_led.py`
+2. Run the script as root: `sudo python ds_led.py`

 ## To-Do
 * ~~Code is a mess, more than likely a way to reduce the amount of code needed~~ Thanks thats-the-joke!